ConorPadraigMurphy/Computational_Theory/README.md

 2. Navigate to the directory where you want to clone the repository
 3. Clone the repository with the following command:
    - git clone https://github.com/ConorPadraigMurphy/Computational_Theory.git

-## Getting Help

-If you have any issues or questions while using this project, feel free to open a new issue on the GitHub repository.
-I'll do my best to help you out.